aledgjones/solo-composer-ui/README.md

 </div>

-<p style="background: rgba(255,0,0,.1); padding: 20px; border-radius: 8px; border: 1px solid red;">⚠️ This project is very much an experimental work in progress.
-Things will break, not exist, make no sense and crash!</p>
+> ⚠️ **WARNING**: This project is very much an experimental work in progress.
+Things will break, not exist, make no sense and crash!

 ## About